UtkarshRastogi0712/Code-Notes/React and Hooks.md

 ### Hooks:
 React had built in webhooks support for handling events and states in React applications.
 #### useState:
 useState provides a way for React to maintain state or value of variables needed throughout the application.
 It has a simple declaration where in we destructure the variable holding the state and the updater function while initialising the state.
-It can then be updated in various ways just by calling the updater function with the new value; Provides consistent state throughout the app.
+It can then be updated in various ways just by calling the updater function with the new value.
+Provides consistent state throughout the app.
+Everytime the state is changes, it triggers a re-render;
 ```Javascript
 import {useState} from 'react';